rahulkumar-aws/MLOps-notes/ModelGovernance_and_Explainability.md

 - Explainability: SHAP values for loan decisions
 - Fairness: demographic checks

+Credit models in finance must be strictly governed, explainable to regulators and customers, and monitored for fairness.

-👉 Databricks Helps: End-to-end governance with registry, SHAP logging, and fairness metrics.
+👉 Databricks Helps: Combines model registry, SHAP logging, and fairness metrics.

 ---